patha454/COSC34AI/TASKS.md

 Assigned to: H Paterson

-Status: Intial code available, but untested.
+Status: V2 tested and working as documented.
 We may also want to wrap the sonar into a search algorithm, depending how we implement the approach to the tower.